-The Special Deputy Liquidator is the top executive of Home serving as an independent consultant to the State of New Hampshire and reporting directly to the Insurance Commissioner as Home's liquidator.
-We have reviewed the scope and duties of the Special Deputy Liquidator position and, based on our experience in working with other companies in liquidation and distressed situations as well as "healthy" companies, identified comparable positions against which to develop a market competitive compensation program for the Special Deputy Liquidator position.
-Similar to the 2012-2015 analyses the comparable position results in a blend of CEO and COO positions.
+Special Deputy Liquidator - Role description: The Special Deputy Liquidator is the top executive of Home serving as an independent consultant to the State of New Hampshire and reporting directly to the Insurance Commissioner as Home's liquidator.
+We have reviewed the scope and duties of the Special Deputy Liquidator position and, based on our experience in working with other companies in liquidation and distressed situations as well as "healthy" companies, identified comparable positions against which to develop a market competitive compensation benchmark.
+Similar to prior analyses, the comparable positions utilized to benchmark the Special Deputy Liquidator role include a blend of CEO and COO positions.

-The Special Deputy Liquidator is presently subject to a one year compensation plan which expires on December 31, 2015.
+Special Deputy Liquidator - Employment & compensation terms: The Special Deputy Liquidator is presently subject to a one year compensation plan which expires on December 31, 2016.
 We understand that Mr. Bengelsdorf's compensation continues, as does his consulting agreement, unless terminated with thirty days' notice by either of the parties or if the Court does not approve its continuation.
 We also understand that you wish for us to continue providing annual assessments with respect to the competitiveness of the Special Deputy Liquidator's compensation plan since his plan will be submitted to the Court annually for review and approval of its continuation.